18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 ---
 layout: lesson
-title: "Managing Data"
+title: "Managing data"
 dimension: pf2.1
 overview: |
     Data is big business.
-Many contractors have learned that if they build a system that "locks in" the government, they not only "own" the data (potentially tying the government to them as a vendor in-perpetuity), but the data itself becomes a valuable commodity to be resold on the open market.
-Neither of these outcomes (necessarily) serves the people.
+Many contractors have learned that if they build a system that "locks in" the government, they not only "own" the data (potentially tying the government to them as a vendor in perpetuity), but the data itself becomes a valuable commodity to be resold on the open market.
+Neither of these outcomes necessarily serves the people.
 federal:
     - modular
     - agilecontractformat